jaimicore/matrix-clustering_stand-alone/README.md

 We cluster the [*JASPAR 2022 plants*](https://jaspar.genereg.net/matrix-clusters/plants/) motif collection (656 motifs), we compare the resulting clusters detected by *RSAT matrix-clustering* against a user-provided reference annotation (in this case the Transcription Factor classes).
 We calculated the *Adjusted Rand Index* (ARI), a single-value metric (ranging from -1 to +1) indicating the proportion of consistent pairs between two classifications, in this example the ARI measures the proportion of motif pairs that are consistently classified between *RSAT matrix-clustering* results and the reference TF classes.
 We consider that a motif pair is consistently classified when the two motifs either belong to the same class and are co-clustered, or belong to different families and are not co-clustered.

-The calculatio of ARI is a new functionality of *RSAT matrix-clustering*, in this example, using default paramters we obtained `ARI = 0.38`, changing parameters may increase/decrease the resulting ARI.
+The calculation of ARI is a new functionality of *RSAT matrix-clustering*, in this example, using default paramters we obtained `ARI = 0.38`, changing parameters may increase/decrease the resulting ARI.

 :hourglass_flowing_sand: Running time: ~5 minutes